 But there’s a reason the teams suit up.

 “I call this a buyer beware game,” Avello said.
 “After doing a little bit of research, we realize that of the 11 wins Tampa Bay has, 10 were against teams that did not make the playoffs.

-“Washington has a great defense and this team is building.
+“Washington has a great defense, and this team is building.
 Washington wasn’t expected to win seven games.
 It is playing with house money now.”

 Like many observers, Avello believes the Ravens-Titans game could be the barnburner of the weekend.
-Two amazing ground games and exciting skill-position players could light up the scoreboard.
+Two amazing ground games and exciting skill position players could light up the scoreboard.

-The Browns-Steelers game received early added drama.
+The Browns-Steelers game had some early drama.

 We know the value of a missing quarterback.
-It’s roughly three points for many, but up to nine points if that player is Aaron Rodgers of the Green Bay Packers or Patrick Mahomes of the Kansas City Chiefs.
+It’s roughly three points for many but up to nine points if that player is Aaron Rodgers of the Green Bay Packers or Patrick Mahomes of the Kansas City Chiefs.

 What’s the value of a coach?
 Perhaps 1.5 points.

-That was the initial reaction to the line Tuesday, when it was revealed that Cleveland Browns coach Kevin Stefanski, who guided the Browns to their first playoff appearance since 2002, has been sidelined with Covid-19.
+That was the initial reaction to the line Tuesday when it was revealed that Cleveland Browns coach Kevin Stefanski, who guided the Browns to their first playoff appearance since 2002, has been sidelined with COVID-19.